Wavelet penalized likelihood estimation in generalized functional models: Algorithm and simulation study

 \subsubsection{Example 2: Binomial distribution}

 In Example 2, we consider a Binomial distribution: observations $Y_i$ are such that $Y_i\times m$ are independently drawn from Binomial distributions $\mathcal B(\mu_i, m)$ with the parameter $m$ equal to $m=\phi^{-1}$.
 The link function considered is the logistic.
 The mean is thus equal to The logistic link makes sense if the canonical parameter $\eta(\cdot)$ belongs to the interval $[-4,4]$, as one can see for example page 28 of \cite{FahrmeirTutz}.
-Consequently, to get a SNR of order $9$ one may choose a parameter $m$ in the binomial distribution equal approximatively to $200$.
-Note that Binomial distribution is often chosen to classify the data.
-A number of $200$ classes is not adapted for real data applications ; actually, a classical number of classes is 2, 3 or 4, which will lead to small SNRs and thus to a bad quality of estimation.
+Consequently, to get a SNR of order $3$ one may choose a parameter $m$ in the binomial distribution equal approximatively to $50$.
+This choice is not adapted for real data applications, especially when the binomial regression corresponds to a classification problem.

-\figs{obs_gplm_binomial}{16cm}{An example of the observations obtained on a simulation in Example 2, with the function {\it Sinus} in Figure(a), the function {\it Blocs} in Figure (b) and the function {\it Pics} in Figure (c).}

-Due to this remark, we choose here to make a compromise and to apply the algorithm with a parameter $m$ equal to $24$, which corresponds to $25$ classes.
+Due to this remark, we choose here to make a compromise and to apply the algorithm with a parameter $m$ equal to $20$, which corresponds to $21$ classes.
 This choice is not coherent with a classification problem but allows to consider much reasonable SNRs.
-Indeed, with small values of $m$ one is not in capacity of identifying the functional part in a GPLM.
-The observations of a simulated sample are represented in Figure~\ref{obs_gplm_binomial}.
+The observations of a simulated sample are represented in Figure~\ref{fig:obs_gplm_bin}.
 The results for this example are summarized in Table~\ref{tab:table_bino}.

-The bad quality of estimation is due to the bad SNRs of the model.
-In order to better analyse the results, we simulate a GPLM with a Gaussian distribution and the same SNRs.
-This was done by modifications on the dispersion parameter or choosing proportional covariates in the linear part.
-We obtain results given in Table~\ref{tab:table_gauss_bino}.

-Comparing Table~\ref{tab:table_bino} and Table~\ref{tab:table_gauss_bino}, it appears that the estimation quality is better with a Gaussian framework than with a Binomial.
-Yet, the estimates in the Binomial GPLM seems satisfying for such SNRs.
-Figure~\ref{gplm_binomial} confirms that the estimate of the functional part only renders the shape of the function but does not allow to recover the function.
-Again this is in coherence with the small SNR.

-\figs{gplm_binomial}{16cm}{An example of estimation of the nonparametric part in Example 2, with the function {\it Sinus} in Figure(a), the function {\it Blocs} in Figure (b) and the function {\it Pics} in Figure (c).}

-When comparing the time costs, one can see that the algorithm is faster in a Gaussian framework.
-The reason is the fact that each step of the {\it backfitting} algorithm described above are exact calculation in a Gaussian case.
-While with a Binomial distribution each of these steps has to be solved iteratively.
-The number of iterations necessary to stabilize the algorithm is thus higher with the Binomial distribution.
+Figure~\ref{fig:boxplot_bino} gives the boxplots of the squared error obtained by the five methods considered.